MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/manage-windows-dockerfile.md

 This topic will show you how to use Dockerfiles with Windows containers, understand their basic syntax, and what the most common Dockerfile instructions are.

 This document will discuss the concept of container images and container image layers.
-If you want to learn more about images and image layering, see [the quickstart guide to images](../quick-start/quick-start-images.md).
+If you want to learn more about images and image layering, see [container base images](../manage-containers/container-base-images.md).

 For a complete look at Dockerfiles, see the [Dockerfile reference](https://docs.docker.com/engine/reference/builder/).